scseely/AADLab/README.md

     --------                             -----                                -----------

-    eebcc0a6-d3fe-40c2-bf9e-aca338653f72 740c89e3-e856-45a7-9fe0-8f6f37427e61 AADMultiTenantLab
+    eebcc0a6-d3fe-40c2-bf9e-aca338653f72 740c89e3-e856-45a7-9fe0-8f6f37427e61 AADLab
     ```

     If you ever need to list the applications in the tenant, use the Get-AzureADApplication command.

     At this point, we have created our application.
 You should be able to see it in the Active Directory within the portal.
-If the application does not show up, make sure that you've switched the directory to <i>UniquePart</i>AADMultiTenantLab1.
+If the application does not show up, make sure that you've switched the directory to <i>UniquePart</i>AADLab1.
 From the portal, you can view the applications by doing the following:

     <ol type="a">
         <li> Select _Azure Active Directory_. </li>